EA5SW/MMDVMHost/README.md

 Some extra information:: Locator, City and Frequency.

 Real IP number at startup of Pi, etho or wlan detects.
 Temperature of Raspberry Pi.
 Real time Smeter for MMDVM Modems that outs RSSI information (MMDVM modes with radios as Motorola,for example) Fake Smeters for the rests of types (DVMEGA,HS_HAT,etc) Change of colors in sequence Idle/RX/TX of Hotspot.
 Talker Alias display of information send by master.
 Decode of TG number and display of picture associated to this TG.
 Now TG's are the EA most used.
-Decode of Callsign Prefix and display of picture associated to this Prefix.Now are the EA,EB & EC prefix Decode of 9990 and 4000 commands also displaying pictures Decode of own callsign and display of own picture.
-Remote Reboot and Shutdown of Pi eligible by sysop via DMR
+Decode of Callsign Prefix and display of picture associated to this Prefix.
+Now are the EA,EB & EC prefix
+Decode of 9990 and 4000 commands also displaying pictures Decode of own callsign and display of own picture.

-Install & Run:

-For Nextion Displays:
+Remote Reboot,Shutdown,Wifi or change of net eligible by sysop via DMR

-New entry in MMDVM.ini for path to config files in Nextion section: FilesConfig=/home/pi/MMDVMHost/etc/
+I add a new entry in MMDVM.ini for path to config files in Nextion section:
+FilesConfig=/home/pi/MMDVMHost/etc/

 You have now 6 config files (work in progress to put in only one), don't comment or delete any line, the code are simple and need to end with a C/R line to EOF